vytknguyen/London-Congestion-Charge/README.md

 A main factor that determines emissions per car is the average travel speed, which in turn is influenced by the number of drivers entering the charging zone.
 The relationship between the number of drivers and average speed is given by the following:

-*(The regression relationship will change over time, hence, this needs to be updated as the point of performing an analysis.)*
+*(The regression relationships will change over time, hence, this needs to be updated as the point of performing an analysis.)*

 **Average Speed (in km/h) = 30 – 0.0625 * (# of cars in thousands, ‘000)**